zhouxiao-coder/test_docs/README.md

     .. image:: parameters.png
         :align: center

-Although starts from a random guess, you can see that value of ``w`` changes quickly towards 2 and ``b`` changes quickly towards 0.3.
+Although starts from a random guess, you can see that value of :math:`w` changes quickly towards 2 and :math:`b` changes quickly towards 0.3.
 In the end, the predicted line is almost identical with the real answer.

-There, you have recovered the underlying pattern between ``X`` and ``Y`` only from observed data.
+There, you have recovered the underlying pattern between :math:`X` and :math:`Y` only from observed data.